Invenergy News Release

 - 200 MW Prairie Breeze I in Antelope, Boone and Madison Counties.
 118 turbines.
 Commercial Operation Date: 2014

-Source: Wind Energy Generation in Nebraska, Nebraska Energy Office
+Source: Wind Energy Generation in Nebraska, Nebraska Department of Environment & Energy

 Previously Posted: County gives approval to test towers to collect wind speeds, Norfolk Daily News